ayobolak/Anderson-Cancer-Center-Project/README.md

 ## 📁 Uploaded Files

-The following Jupyter Notebooks are included in this repository:
+The following Jupyter Notebook is included in this repository:

 - `PCA Cancer Projects.ipynb` — Main Python notebook